We're following all the rules… so why does it still feel off?

 The Confidence Spiral

-Fear shows up before physical pain which often leads to timid throws and mound avoidance.
+Fear shows up before physical pain, which often leads to timid throws and mound avoidance.

 These patterns appear in nearly every injured or plateaued pitcher we assess.

-Your pitcher is not broken, they’re following a pattern.
+Your pitcher is not broken — they're following a pattern.
 And patterns can be fixed.

 Ready to see which pattern your pitcher matches?

-Start the 90-Second VeloRESET Quiz →
+Start the 90-Second VeloRESET Arm State Check →

 Personalized breakdown.
 No medical jargon.
 Built for parents.